 Take Action section is available for the supplier to either Submit Documents or Request New Due Date.
 There is also an Action Type Comments field that is a free text field that users can add comments.

+Step 1: Upload Documents:

+Upload all required document in Section3.
+Additional documents can be uploaded in General Attachments section.

+At this time, the user has the option to select “Submit Documents” in the Take Action Section to send the documents to be reviewed to Cummins.

+In order to submit the SR for approval, user needs to complete Step2 and 3 below.

+Step 2: ROC Submission

 Once SR documents have been uploaded in Section 3, the ROC (7.
 Records of Compliance) can be accessed, completed and submitted.

 This is what the ROC looks like: